usdoj-crt/beta-ada/_pages/law-and-regs/regulations/index.md

 The Title III Regulations explains the rights of people with disabilities and the obligations of businesses, nonprofit organizations, and commercial facilities.
 Read [Title III Regulations]({{'/law-and-regs/regulations/title-iii-regulations/' | relative_url}}) to understand your legal rights or responsibilities under the ADA.

-{% include download.html text="Title III Regulation" filename="title-iii-2010-regulations.pdf" %}
+{% include download.html text="Title III Regulation" filename="title-iii-2010-regulations.pdf" size="4.2MB, 279 Pages" %}